 Suzanne served as the director of marketing and business development until her retirement in 2006.
 She was especially devoted to developing the Wal-Mart carrot business, which grew rapidly over the years.
 Following John Powell, Sr.’s retirement in November 2003, his sons John Jr. and Steve are responsible for daily management of the company.
 John Jr., as President/CEO, oversees the daily business matters of the company, and Steve, as Vice President/COO is directly responsible for the important task of farming all of the wonderful fruits and vegetables produced by Peter Rabbit Farms.

 Today Peter Rabbit Farms is one of the premier produce grower/shippers in the Coachella Valley, growing the finest seasonal fresh fruits and vegetables on the market, and marketing them throughout the US and Canada.
-With three members of the fourth generation of Powells now on board, the family farm has a bright future.
+With all four members of the fourth generation of Powells now on board, the family farm has a bright future.

 A Brief History of